First View Accessibility Conformance Report

 1.3.1 Info and Relationships

-Some controls, sliders, and dynamic content are not fully programmatically associated with labels or structure.
+Currently controls, sliders and dynamic content are fully programmatically associated with labels or structure.

 1.3.2 Meaningful Sequence